datacommonsorg/docsite/glossary.md

 ### Place
 {: #place}

 Entities that describe specific geographic locations.
 Use the search box in [Place Explorer](https://datacommons.org/place) to search for places in the graph, or view the [Graph Browser entry for Place](https://datacommons.org/browser/Place) for a full view of the node.
+To learn more about place types, take a look at the [place types page](/place_types.html).

 ### Preferred Facet
 {: #preferred-facet}